 Establish The Cheerleading Squad 100 Club

 Set up a campaign where you ask 100 people for $25 each.
 Entice them to support your team by joining the 100 Club.
-This is great for smaller communities that are more tight-knit, as everyone will want to join.
-You could have their names placed on a plaque or brick in exchange for the $2,000 or more you could potentially raise for your cheer squad.
-Just be sure to consider the best way to recognize club members for their contribution and make it very public.
+This is great for smaller, tight-knit communities, as everyone will want to join.
+You could have their names placed on a plaque or brick in exchange for the $2,000 or more you could raise for your cheer squad.
+Just consider the best way to recognize club members for their contribution.
 Of course, you can change the amount to $50 or anything else you’d like.

 Setting this up online is also a great idea for virtual fundraising during Coronavirus.
 With our crowdfunding platform, you can even offer perks for donations at specified amounts.